dvirtz/musicbrainz-scripts/src/setlistfm-musicbrainz-import/README.md

 ## Settings

-To configure the settins select the `settings` menu option in your userscript manager.
+To configure the settings select the `settings` menu option in your userscript manager.

 - Add cover comment: add comments to setlist with the covered artist (default: false)